MicrosoftDocs/win32/desktop-src/Controls/create-a-list-view-control.md

 ---
 title: How to Create a List-View Control
 description: This topic demonstrates how to create a list-view control.
-To create a list-view control, you use the CreateWindow or CreateWindowEx function and specify the WC\_LISTVIEW window class. ms.assetid: 'FEAA0ACA-A086-46DF-9DD2-A3E32F2CCDA3'
+To create a list-view control, you use the CreateWindow or CreateWindowEx function and specify the WC\_LISTVIEW window class. ms.assetid: FEAA0ACA-A086-46DF-9DD2-A3E32F2CCDA3 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Create a List-View Control

 This topic demonstrates how to create a list-view control.
 To create a list-view control, you use the [**CreateWindow**](https://msdn.microsoft.com/library/windows/desktop/ms632679) or [**CreateWindowEx**](https://msdn.microsoft.com/library/windows/desktop/ms632680) function and specify the [**WC\_LISTVIEW**](common-control-window-classes.md#wc-listview) window class.

 A list-view control can also be created as part of a dialog box template.
 You must specify [**WC\_LISTVIEW**](common-control-window-classes.md#wc-listview) as the class name.
-To use a list-view control as part of a dialog box template, you must call [**InitCommonControls**](initcommoncontrols.md) or [**InitCommonControlsEx**](initcommoncontrolsex.md) before you create an instance of the dialog box.
+To use a list-view control as part of a dialog box template, you must call [**InitCommonControls**](/windows/win32/Commctrl/nf-commctrl-initcommoncontrols?branch=master) or [**InitCommonControlsEx**](/windows/win32/Commctrl/nf-commctrl-initcommoncontrolsex?branch=master) before you create an instance of the dialog box.

 ## What you need to know